Mor Harchol-Balter,

 RESEARCH PAPERS ONLINE

 I am interested in the performance analysis and design of computer systems, particularly distributed systems.
-I work on finding analytical models which capture the important characteristics of a computer system and allow me to redesign the system to improve its performance (response time).
+I use analytical models to capture the important characteristics of a computer system, and then I prove theorems about these models that allow me to redesign the system to improve its performance.
+Here "performance" might denote response time, energy use, throughput, capacity, etc. Most of my research involves inventing new analytical techniques in the area of performance analysis, as well as new algorithms for resource allocation.

 SOME TALKS